JaspreetRFSingh/geo-tax/README.md

 **File:** `TaxCalculationService.java`

-**The scenario:** The Rides service sends a tax calculation request.
+**The scenario:** A rides service sends a tax calculation request.
 The Tax service computes it and sends the response.
 The response gets lost in a network partition.
-The Rides service retries.
+The rides service retries.
 Without idempotency, the ride gets a second, duplicate tax event inserted into the audit log — a compliance nightmare.

 **Solution:** Use `transactionId` as an idempotency key.